1337faye/Discord-Group-Call-AFKer/README.md

 - `!leave` : Leave the group call.
 - `!help` : Show this help message.
 - `!github` : Get a link to the bot's GitHub repository.
+- `!uptime` : Tells you how long this bot has been running.

 ## License